Venafi/ecosystem-docs/docs/Developers/Design-Patterns/Ingress/3-functional-testing-ingress.md

 # Functional Testing

 During development of your **Ingress** solution, you should keep the following functional tests in mind for this design pattern.
-The test cases listed below are directly related to the [requirements and considerations](../1-requirements-ingress) outlined for this use case.
+The test cases listed below are directly related to the [requirements and considerations](../1-requirements-ingress){: target="_blank" } outlined for this use case.

 {% include '.admonitions/what-is-functional-testing-admonition.md' %}